 The event is sold out, but we still welcome donations to support the Poverello House.
 You can donate online or send a check to P.O.
 Box 50782, Tucson, AZ 85703.
 We appreciate the support!

 ‘I’m telling the solemn truth: Whenever you did one of these things to someone overlooked or ignored, that was me — you did it to me.’

 Eight hundred years ago, Francis Bernadone and a small group of rag tag brothers of penance wandered the Umbrian Valley north of Rome.
 At first, the local population looked scornfully at these young men from Assisi who gave up wealth and prestigious careers to follow Francis.
-Over time, scorn turned into respect as the small group tended to the needs of those people, including lepers that society had turned its back on.
+Over time, scorn turned into respect as the small group tended to the needs of those people, including lepers excluded from society.
 Humbly and joyfully, the brothers led lives of solidarity with the poor.
 When villagers saw Francis and his brothers walking toward them, they would say, “Here comes ‘Il Poverello,’ the little poor man.”
 Poverello House in Tucson, Arizona stands proudly in that Franciscan tradition of helping those in need who struggle to maintain their dignity on the fringe of society.